-6. Real Estate
+5. Real Estate

-Purchase, hold or deal in real estate, but the fund may purchase and sell securities that are secured by real estate or issued by companies that invest or deal in real estate or real estate investment trusts (REITs) and may acquire and hold real estate or interests therein through exercising rights or remedies with regard to such securities.
+Purchase, hold or deal in real estate, but the fund may purchase and sell securities that are secured by real estate or issued by companies that invest or deal in real estate or REITs and may acquire and hold real estate or interests therein through exercising rights or remedies with regard to such securities.

-7. Senior Securities
+6. Senior Securities